 This is the line that typically denotes who is hosting, or paying for the bulk of the wedding.
 Traditionally, only the bride’s parents were listed on the invitation.
-Today, there are numerous options as your parents may or may not be contributing to your wedding financially, and sometimes couple simply would like to include both sets of parents.
+Today, there are numerous options as your parents may or may not be contributing to your wedding financially, and sometimes couples simply would like to include both sets of parents.
 Other factors, such as whether the host(s) are married, divorced or remarried will also affect how this portion of the invitation is worded - our staff is happy to help in these more complicated situations.

 The request line usually hints at what kind of location the wedding will take place at.
 "The honor of your presence" is reserved for a ceremony taking place in a house of worship such as a church or temple, while "the pleasure of your company" is reserved for non-religious locations.
 Additionally, if both sets of the couple's parents are hosting, this line would specify "at the marriage of their children" as well.